 - Establish credibility – Organisational credibility – the quality of being trusted and believed in – is essential in building working relationships with key partners and communities

-- Build lasting partnerships – Effective partnering is key to successful DFCs and can be achieved by working with local organisations with common interests as well as acting as a conduit through which others might achieve change
+- Build lasting partnerships – Effective partnering is key to successful age and dementia friendly community and can be achieved by working with local organisations with common interests as well as acting as a conduit through which others might achieve change

-- Make change happen – To make change happen, a DFC needs to raise awareness of the experience of living with dementia in a remote rural location by setting themselves up as a model of excellence to inform and inspire others
+- Make change happen – To make change happen, an age and dementia friendly community needs to raise awareness of the experience of living with dementia in a remote rural location by setting themselves up as a model of excellence to inform and inspire others

 - Become sustainable – Initiatives will fail without access to funding and sustained support within their communities.
 Commercial activities not only provide local employment but also offer initiatives an alternative to traditional fundraising activities and/or grant funding.
 It will, however, require time and core funding to become viable